 JR Kansai Area Pass / Kansai Thru Pass

-If you’ll be traveling a lot by train around the Kansai region, then you may want to get a JR Kansai Area Pass or a Kansai Thru Pass.
+If you’ll be riding the train a lot to get around the Kansai region, then you may consider getting a JR Kansai Area Pass or a Kansai Thru Pass.
 They’re both unlimited use passes, the main differences being that JR Kansai Area Passes are for JR trains and need to be used on consecutive days (1-4 day variants), while Kansai Thru Passes are for non-JR trains and can be used on non-consecutive days (2- or 3-day variants).
 Though they’re for use on different train lines, both can get you to Osaka from KIX.

 On our last trip to Osaka, which was partly a press trip to Universal Studios Japan, our friends at KKday provided us with these 4-day JR Kansai Area Passes.
 They entitled us to unlimited travel on JR trains within the Kansai region for four consecutive days.
 We made day trips to Kyoto and Nara so they were super convenient.